smapiot/piral/docs/specs/feed-api-specification.md

 The exact response content may be defined by the implementation (e.g., could be a JSON message with an `error` field describing a potential error).

 ### Retrieving Pilets (User Facing)
 The service is required to expose an endpoint for retrieving pilets.
 Our *recommendation* is to use the same path as in the endpoint for publishing pilets (service facing), i.e., `/api/v1/pilet`.
-Depending on the exact implementation, a different endpoint should be used.
-We recommend using the same path as in the service facing API endpoint (used for publishing pilets).
+Depending on the exact implementation, a different endpoint may be used.

 #### Endpoint
 The service exposes a REST endpoint, which accepts a `GET` request from the client.
 It is recommended to authorize access to this endpoint, e.g., via a token provided in the `Authorization` header.
-Optionally, the provided credential for authorizing the request can in addition be used to tailor the list of pilets returned to the calling client.
+Optionally, the provided credentials for authorizing the request can be used to tailor the list of pilets returned to the calling client.

 **Response**
 The API interface for retrieving pilets returns a resource in JSON format.
 The response contains a list of pilet metadata and is defined as follows (typed as `PiletApiResponse`):